mdsmus/aristoxenus/docs/music.rst

 Music functions and operations
 ==============================

+The ``music`` module has functions to deal with music codifications and musical operations such as transposition and inversion.

 .. autofunction:: music.calculate_duration

    Although the use of the reciprocal of a note value in the